 So there we have it, folks – confirmation from Lesa herself that those photos are indeed genuine.

 From what we can tell – this is a legit post by a real person whose Facebook profile goes back many years.
-IMagery by Lesa Hall also seems to be a legit photography concern going back many years, albeit there are no other clients claiming similar Photoshop fails.
+Lesa also has what seems to be a legit photography concern going back many years, albeit there are no other clients claiming similar Photoshop fails.

 It is still possible that this may be a viral marketing campaign, but with the evidence at hand, we think this is a remote possibility.